 Go Driver

-Go driver for Stoolap built on the Rust engine via C FFI (cgo).
+Native Go driver for Stoolap.
+Loads libstoolap at runtime via direct ABI calls.
+No C compiler, no CGO required.
 Provides two ways to use Stoolap from Go:

 • Direct API for maximum performance and control